 And if you happen to be an illustrator or graphic designer, and would like to make some extra money on your creations, upload your game design assets here.

 Here is a listing of some other possible art resources.
 This list includes sites that offer free and pay-to-use artwork.
 You will not find places to contract artists for custom artwork.
 Basically, these are resources that offer the designer immediate gratification.

 Unsplash: Free (do whatever you want) high-resolution photos.
 10 new photos every 10 days.

-Gratisography: Free High Resolution Pictures you can use on your personal and commerical products.
+Gratisography: Free High-Resolution Pictures you can use on your personal and commercial products.

 Flickr Advanced Search: Flickr's Advanced search has a similar option allowing you to search through people's photos that have a Creative Commons license, some of which would allow reuse in a commercial product like a game.
 Just make sure you check the boxes that allow for "Commercial use" and "modification/adaptation".

 Game-icons.net: An online repository providing heaps of cool game related graphics.
 They are provided under the terms of the Creative Commons 3.0 BY license.
 This means you can use them freely as long as you credit the original author in your creation.

 Cliker: Royalty free and public domain clip art.

 ClipArtLord: Royalty free and public domain clip art.